home

 I’ve recently had to come up to speed with a few new repos rather quickly. scc was useful for counting lines of code.
 I normally use tokei but scc has complexity estimations that seem to be reasonable when inspecting repos relative to one another.

-I’ve also found LLM prompts for creating architecture diagrams and module descriptions to be quite useful.
+I’ve also found LLM prompts for creating architecture diagrams and module descriptions to be worthwhile.